 People who are treated with blood-clotting factor concentrates.

 Hepatitis A symptoms include jaundice, fatigue, severe stomach pain, nausea and diarrhea.
 People can be contagious for two weeks before symptoms appear, and unknowingly spread the virus.
 Rarely, the virus can cause liver failure and death.
 A blood test is the only way to confirm hepatitis A, so people who think they may have the virus should consult a health care provider.

-For more information, visit the CDC hepatitis A web page or the department’s prevent hep A web page.
+For more information, visit the CDC hepatitis A web page.